 But did you know that content production follows quite a similar process?

 When creating content, you take unedited content like the RAW images from a photoshoot and transform it into a finished piece of content such as a product folder or any other asset through a series of interactions with various stakeholders.
-Then, you deliver or distribute the finished product to relevant channels or directly to your audience.
+Then, you deliver or distribute the finished product through relevant channels and/or directly to your audience.

-The digital supply chain is a framework that allows it to happen seamlessly.
+The digital content supply chain is a framework that allows it to happen seamlessly.

 What is a Content Supply Chain Strategy?

-The strategy is nothing more than the process of applying the supply chain within an organization.
+The strategy is nothing more than the process of applying the content supply chain within an organisation.

-The content supply chain strategy can be applied in three stages:
+The content supply chain strategy can be applied in four stages:

 - Create which focuses on planning and delivering the perfect content for any point of the customer journey.